-1 DEAR Saviour, when my thoughts recall The wonders of thy grace.
-Low at thy feet, ashamed, I fall, And hide this wretched face.
+1 Dear Saviour, when my thoughts recall The wonders of thy grace, Low at thy feet, ashamed, I fall, And hide this wretched face.

 - 2 Shall love like thine be thus repaid?
 Ah, vile, ungrateful heart!
-By earth's low cares detain'd, betrav'd, From Jesus to depart. - 3 From Jesus, who alone can give True pleasure, peace, and rest ;-When absent from my Lord, I live Unsatisfied, unblest. - 4 But he, for his own mercy's sake.
-My wandering soul restores; He bids the mourning heart partake The pardon it implores. - 5 O. while I breathe to thee, my Lord.
-The penitential sigh, - Confirm the kind, forgiving word With pity in thine eye.
+By earth's low cares detain'd, betray'd, From Jesus to depart. - 3 From Jesus, who alone can give True pleasure, peace, and rest;- When absent from my Lord, I live Unsatisfied, unblest. - 4 But he, for his own mercy's sake, My wandering soul restores; He bids the mourning heart partake The pardon it implores. - 5 O, while I breathe to thee, my Lord, The penitential sigh, Confirm the kind for siving word

+Confirm the kind, forgiving word With pity in thine eye.